Sp3ctro/Uncentive/_posts/2022-09-17-dont-worry.md

 Using very simple figures, this means that - for example...
 - on 51% of days, you'll win \$10
 - on 48% of days, you'll lose \$10.10
-- on 1% of days, you'll lose \$40
+- on 1% of days, you'll lose \$20

 Over a long timeframe, this averages out to
 - on days you win, you'll make \$5.10
-- on days you lose, you'll lose \$5.05
+- on days you lose, you'll lose approximately \$5.05

 You have "winning" days 51% of the time, and "losing" days 49% of the time

-So over the long-term, you'll average out to make \$0.05 per day.
+So over the long-term, you'll average out to make about \$0.05 per day.

 But if you check your damn pension every day, you're not going to experience this "long timeframe" behavior of earning \$0.05 per day.